matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/Transactions/common-transaction-overview.md

 Higher levels provide stronger isolation by requiring more restrictions than lower isolation levels.
 The standard allows transactions to run at a stronger transaction isolation level.

-The difference between phantom read and non-repeatable read is that the scene involved in non-repeatable read only includes data updates, and the total number of results does not change.
-In contrast, a phantom read occurs after the `insert`/`delete` statement.
-The total number of results that appear for a query has changed.

 !!! note
     MatrixOne's transaction isolation is slightly different from the general isolation definition and isolation level division; see [Snapshot Isolation](matrixone-transaction-overview/snapshot-isolation.md).